The Queen's College, Oxford: Front Quad

 The main entrance on the High Street leads to the front quad, which was built between 1709 and 1759.
 There are symmetrical ranges on the east and west sides, while at the back of the quad is a building containing the chapel and the hall.
-Nicholas Hawksmoor provided a number of designs that were not used directly but that heavily influenced the final design.
-In the cupola above the college entrance is a statue of the British queen Caroline of Ansbach by the sculptor Henry Cheere; the legend 'Carolina Regina, Nov.
-12, 1733' may be found marking the laying of the foundation stone of the screen wall, which is visible from the High Street.
+The architect Nicholas Hawksmoor, a leading figure of the English Baroque style, provided a number of designs that were not used directly but that heavily influenced the final design.
+In the cupola above the college entrance is a statue of the British queen Caroline of Ansbach by the sculptor Henry Cheere; the legend 'Carolina Regina, 12 November 1733' may be found marking the laying of the foundation stone of the screen wall, which is visible from the High Street.

 Back Quad

 A second and older quad lies to the north of the hall and chapel.
 The west side consists of the library.
-The east side is the Williamson building, which was originally built to a design by Christopher Wren but has been largely rebuilt since then.
+The east side is the Williamson building, which was originally built to a design by the architect Christopher Wren, known for his work in the English Baroque style, but has been largely rebuilt since then.